Published: May 21, 2020

 Cities also need to follow DEED guidance on reopening measures, including requiring employees who provide food and drink service to wear masks.

-A7.
-Starting June 1, bars and restaurants can serve food and liquor for consumption on premises in designated outdoor seating.
+A6.
+Bars and restaurants can serve food and liquor for consumption on premises in designated outdoor seating and indoors.
 Alcoholic beverages and consumption is allowed on the greens and golf course.
-The sale of alcoholic beverages is permitted from the establishments’ beer or golf carts, in accordance with the establishment’s COVID-19 preparedness plan.
-Until June 10, alcoholic beverage service or consumption is not allowed in the clubhouse, restaurant, or other indoor areas.
+The sale of alcoholic beverages is also permitted from the establishments’ beer or golf carts, in accordance with the establishment’s COVID-19 preparedness plan.

 Instead, Environmental Services will set up a tracking form for each city, where the city will report to the Council the name, address, and new or expanded outdoor square footage for each restaurant that sets up temporary facilities.
 These can be reported as the applications come in, weekly or at least monthly.
 Once the restriction is lifted, Environmental Services staff will send the list back to the cities and ask them to confirm that each restaurant is closing their outdoor facility or making it permanent.
 If permanent, the normal SAC determination process will be followed.